EastEnders Live Week

 EastEnders Live Week (also known as EastEnders: The Week of Revelations) is a set of five EastEnders episodes including live elements, which was broadcast from 17 to 20 February 2015 to mark the programme's 30th anniversary.

 The episodes were broadcast on BBC One and simulcast to Irish viewers on RTÉ One.
-The week was based around the wedding of Ian (Adam Woodyatt) and Jane Beale (Laurie Brett), whilst concluding the "Who Killed Lucy Beale?" storyline and featuring elements of the aftermath of Nick Cotton's (John Altman) demise, after he collapsed in his mother Dot Branning's (June Brown) arms having injected himself with impure heroin on 13 February.
-The week also featured Kim Fox-Hubbard (Tameka Empson) giving birth to her daughter Pearl two months prematurely, the continuing fall-out from Dean Wicks's (Matt Di Angelo) rape of Linda Carter (Kellie Bright) and the shock return of Kathy Beale (Gillian Taylforth), who was presumed dead nine years earlier.
+The week was based around the second wedding of Ian (Adam Woodyatt) and Jane Beale (Laurie Brett), whilst concluding the "Who Killed Lucy Beale?" storyline and featuring elements of the aftermath of Nick Cotton's (John Altman) demise, after he collapsed in his mother Dot Branning's (June Brown) arms having injected himself with impure heroin on 13 February.
+The week also featured Kim Fox-Hubbard (Tameka Empson) giving birth to her daughter Pearl two months prematurely, the continuing fall-out from Dean Wicks's (Matt Di Angelo) rape of Linda Carter (Kellie Bright) and the shock return of Ian's mother Kathy Sullivan (Gillian Taylforth), who was presumed dead in 2006.